gdbooks/LegacyOpenGL/Chapter10/contepts.md

 ### Representation

 To have particles produce some kind of effect, you're going to have to see them.
+The real question is, how are you going to represent them on screen?